Multimedia-Orchestra/Constitution/README.md

 Constitution
 ============

 This doccument was submitted to the AUSC when we registered as an official student group.
-As such, this doc is a bit of a patchwork of real stuff, sarcasm and
+As such, this doc is a bit of a patchwork of real stuff, sarcasm and parts required to be included and verbatim by the administration.

-parts that were written by us and parts that were inserted, because they are required by the administration.

 The purpose of this text is to